 Cybersecurity: Identifying your weak points before they get hacked

 Across industries and around the globe, businesses are fighting to keep hackers at bay.
-Last year saw an unprecedented amount of cyber crime, with online security firm ThreatMetrix recording 700 million cyber attacks worldwide.
-The Ponemon Institute, a Michigan-based privacy research center, puts the current cost of a data breach to companies at more than $3.6 million.
-Worse, the size of the average data breach is on the rise.
+Cybercrime is spreading at an alarming rate, with online security firm Norton reporting that more than half of all consumers have experienced a cybercrime to date.
+For brands, the cost of a data breach averages nearly $3.9 million, according to IBM.
+Worse, the cost of the average data breach is on the rise.

 Despite the statistics, an attack on your company isn’t necessarily a guarantee.
 By taking a three-pronged approach that focuses on people, processes and technology, organizations can identify vulnerabilities and take action to prevent irrevocable damage.

-As much as we’d like to think all cybersecurity threats are external, the fact is that employees are often to blame for putting companies at risk.
+As much as we’d like to think all cybersecurity threats are external, the fact is that employees are often inadvertently putting companies at risk.
 Their actions may not be malicious; data breaches are often a case of people acting in good faith in response to unethical and criminal minds.
 Still, a lack of employee knowledge about cybersecurity can leave your business open to attacks.